-A list of available textbooks shall be circulated to all District schools by the Administrator of Curriculum;
+A list of available textbooks shall be circulated to all District schools by the Administrator of Teaching and Learning;

 A database provided by a third party contractor that is in the business of collecting surplus textbooks;

-Any other means the District can make available to other schools in the District as directed and approved by the Administrator of Curriculum;
+Any other means the District can make available to other schools in the District as directed and approved by the Administrator of Teaching and Learning;

 School administrators may request available textbooks on a first come, first served basis.